chensoul/generator-springboot/docs/index.md

 Generating SpringBoot Application
 ?
 What is the application name? myservice
 ?
 What is the default package name? com.mycompany.myapp ?
 Which type of database you want to use?
-Postgresql
+PostgreSQL
 ?
 Which type of database migration tool you want to use?
 FlywayDB ?
 Which type of logging tool you want to use?
 ELK Docker configuration ?
 Which type of trace tool you want to use?
 Zipkin Docker configuration